Pokémon Go unveils player-versus-player Trainer Battles

 Trainer Battles are here at last.
 When fans like me started playing Pokémon Go in June 2016, we asked when we could engage in player-versus-player battles.

-About 2.5 years later, game publisher Niantic is granting our wish.
+About two-and-a-half years later, game publisher Niantic is granting our wish.
 Trainer Battles with human contestants are debuting this month in the popular game, giving Niantic and licensor The Pokémon International Company a chance to get lapsed players to come back.

 At stake is a lot, as it could transform Pokémon Go from a casual walking game that gets you a lot of exercise to an engaging game that you can play with your friends.
 Pokémon Go has generated more than $2 billion in revenues and reached more than 800 million players, at last count.